nodecraft/b2-cloud-storage/README.md

 const b2CloudStorage = require('b2-cloud-storage');

 const b2 = new b2CloudStorage({
-	accountId: '<accountId>' // NOTE: This is the accountId unique to the key
+	accountId: '<accountId>', // NOTE: This is the accountId unique to the key
 	applicationKey: '<applicationKey>'
 });